leoposc/uibk-pp/09/README.md

 - Vectorize your code for `float` types using the gcc-specific intrinsic functions `_mm_load_ps`, `_mm_add_ps`, `_mm_mul_ps`, and `_mm_store_ps`.
 Do not forget to include the respective header `xmmintrin.h`.
 - Compile your manually vectorized code with `-O1` but without any compiler flags for auto-vectorization and compare its performance for your set of problem sizes to your previous code versions.
 What can you observe?
 Is the result still correct?

+  > Difficult to compare output, since the results differ (as expected) due to the float operations.

 - Verify any findings using `perf` as described in Exercise 1.
 - How does the solution for this Exercise compare to Exercise 2 and Exercise 1?
 Are there any advantages or disadvantages?

+  > Much faster than using the auto vectorization of the compiler.
 - Enter the wall clock time of the compiler-specific intrinsics version with size 2048 and 1e6 repetitions to the spreadsheet linked on Discord.

 | Name                                 | Event Code | Unit Mask | Result (512) |